 Schweitzer Mountain Resort is the biggest ski resort in Idaho and Washington with 2,900 acres, more than more famous Sun Valley at 2,100.
 Schweitzer is also beautiful – in heart of the Selkirk Mountains overlooking Lake Pend Oreille, the Rocky Mountains extending into northern Idaho’s panhandle – just 50 miles to Canada and Schweitzer’s sister resort Whitewater in Nelson BC.
-See Photos of Schweitzer Mountain Resort.
+Schweizer has been acquired by Alterra, and its an IKON Pass ski resort.
+See photos of skiing Schweitzer in Idaho.

-We dubbed Schweitzer the Lake Tahoe of Idaho for its beautiful panoramic views .
+Schweitzer is the Lake Tahoe of Idaho (according to us) for its beautiful panoramic views .
 On a clear day you can see as far as Montana, Washington, The Canadian Rockies and most impressively Lake Pend Oreille (ear lobe in French – named for it shape) – the spectacular lake that spreads below and sparkles in the sunlight, spectacular at sunrise and sunset.

-Schweitzer Mountain Village is relatively new, very well laid out to resemble a European ski village with the quintessential clock tower (sponsored by Toyota).
+Schweitzer Mountain Village is very well laid out to resemble a European ski village with the quintessential clock tower (sponsored by Toyota).
 All the modern alpine conveniences are steps from the ski lifts.
+A new boutique 31-room Humbird Hotel is one option.
 You can lodge at Selkirk Lodge or White Pine Lodge in Schweitzer village – both offer condo style suites with tasteful rocky mountain decor, you can walk to the Solstice Spa for a massage, the shops, wine and cheese tastings at Gourmandie, and dinner at Chimney Rock Grill.

 Happy hour at Pucci’s Pub is cozy and local, while après ski at the bigger Taps Bar often features a band, and there’s a view of the Lake and the ski slopes from this upstairs of aptly named Lakeview Lodge, where base lodge services are also located.